dblock/code.dblock.org/_posts/2010/2010-05-20-single-sign-on-tomcat-negotiate-authenticator-kerberos-ntlm-w-waffle.markdown

 _Copy Files_

 I started with a default installation of Tomcat 6.
 Checked that I could start the server and navigate to https://localhost:8080.
-Copy the following files into tomcat’s _lib_ directory.
+Copy the following files into tomcat's _lib_ directory.

 - _jna.jar_: Java Native Access
 - _platform.jar_: JNA platform-specific API